tobegit3hub/simple_tensorflow_serving/README.md

 print(result.text)
 ```

-### PMML Model

-Now it supports loading and serving the general PMML models.
+For PMML models, you can load with commands and configuration like these.
 This relies on [Openscoring](https://github.com/openscoring/openscoring) and [Openscoring-Python](https://github.com/openscoring/openscoring-python) to load the models.

 ```
 java -jar ./third_party/openscoring/openscoring-server-executable-1.4-SNAPSHOT.jar

 simple_tensorflow_serving --model_base_path="./models/pmml_iris/DecisionTreeIris.pmml" --model_platform="pmml"
 ```

-The clients are similar and you can implement in your favourite programming language.

 ```python
 endpoint = "http://127.0.0.1:8500"